mickaelseznec/flowpy/README.md

 #### Result:
 ![warp_example]

-Note that the artifacts in the warp are normal, due to unknown flow and occlusions.
+Note that the artifacts in the warp are normal, they are caused by unknown flows and occlusions.

 ### More